iamdempa/challenge/README.md

 To test this API endpoint (`/`), a small test case is provided.
 For this, framework's in-built `FastApi-Test-Client` is used.

-You can simply run the Test case for a given customer as below:
+Exeucte the test case
 ```
-// set `CUSTOMER_NAME` out of A, B or C
-export CUSTOMER_NAME=C

-// exeucte the test case
 make test
 ```

-To make the endpoint testing more easier and before going for KUBERNETES deployment (live), above command create 3 different instances (Docker containers, not Pods) of the application for each customer and test the endpoints of each customer.
+Above command create 3 different instances (Docker containers, not Pods) of the application for each customer and test the endpoints of each customer.
 This can be Considered as pre-deployment testing.

-**Since we are adhering to the Sigle-Tenant approach, we are limited to only test the endpoint for 2 positive and 1 negative case**
+> **Since we are adhering to the Sigle-Tenant approach, we are limited to only test the endpoint for 2 positive (`status_code`, `response`) and 1 negative case (invalid customer)**
 **Unlike in a multi-tenancy mode, we could write variety of test cases for different scenarios for different users**

 Note: You can also execute into the docker container and test the api endpoint like below: